 Some people also look at music as a form of poetry.
 Musicians like Bob Dylan are well known for the poetic qualities of the lyrics they write.
 Rap music also is known to follow many of the structures, meters and rhyme schemes that are associated with poetry.

-For more information about types of poetry, the history of poetry and the influence of poetry today, peruse the links on the next page.
+For more information about types of poetry, the history of poetry and the influence of poetry today, peruse the links below.